hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 Instead of using htmx with a Go, we used Astro SSR as the api, with Astro DB for persistence, and `.astro` syntax for templating all around.
 The experience here for our small app was simply amazing.
-The complexity of React and Next.js could be completely skipped, and we could deliver an app without any JSON contracts minimal dependencies.
+The complexity of React and Next.js could be completely skipped, and we could deliver an app without any JSON contracts and minimal dependencies.

 ## Is htmx the ultimate choice?